XRPLF/ci/docker/debian/README.md

 * [gcc Docker Official Image](https://hub.docker.com/_/gcc)
 * [LLVM Debian/Ubuntu nightly packages](https://apt.llvm.org/)

-Run the commands below from the root directory of the repository.
+In order to build an image, run the commands below from the root directory of the repository.

-#### Building the Docker image for GCC.
+#### Building the Docker image for GCC

 Ensure you've run the login command above to authenticate with the Docker registry.